Trequetrum/rxjs-my-guide/Mosss.md

 This came from a question I asked on Stackoverflow.
 I just finished writing up my query when the answer came to me.
 It's an interesting problem because it centers around how synchronous and asynchronous observables work.

-To start with, consider this these snippits
+To start with, consider these snippits

 ```JavaScript
 console.log("before timeout");